Alerts

 • The symptoms of VIN are itching, burning, tingling or soreness in the vulvar area.
 There may be red or white areas on the skin or raised skin bumps that can be darker.
 Pain during intercourse can also be a symptom.

-• VIN can be caused by a previous infection, like HPV or herpes simplex, immunosuppression or chronic irritation.
+• VIN can be caused by a previous infection, like HPV, immunosuppression or chronic irritation.

-• Diagnosis usually includes a colposcopy.
+• Diagnosis usually includes a colposcopy or looking at the skin with a microscope.
 Sometimes a biopsy is also needed.

 • Treatments may include steroid creams, surgery, laser therapy and topical chemotherapy.

-• Vulvar dermatitis is a common skin condition.
-It typically presents with dry, itchy skin on the vulva, your external genitalia.
+• Vulvar dermatitis is a common chronic skin condition of the vulva.
+It typically presents with dry, very itchy skin on the vulva, the outside genitalia.

 • Estrogen levels can affect your likelihood to have vulvar dermatitis.
 It can also flare up in response to products that irritate the vulva, like scented soap, detergent, medications and period products.